Marco-Puig/SuperGroovyPong/README.md

 ## Controls

-- Player 1: Use the W and S keys to move the paddle up and down, respectively.
+- Player 1: Use the W and S keys to move the paddle up and down, and A and D to move left to right respectively.
-- Player 2: Use the Up and Down arrow keys to move the paddle up and down, respectively.
+- Player 2: Use the Up and Down arrow keys to move the paddle up and down, and left and right respectively.
-- AI Player: Automatically moves up and down without user control.
+- AI Player: Automatically moves up and down without user control, makes for a great opponent.

 ## Contributing